 If you have opened a customer account with us (see B.I above) you will as part of the ordering process receive a request to log in to your customer account with your email address and your password.
 If you have stored your delivery and billing address in your customer account, these addresses will be suggested to you each time you place an order.
 Otherwise, you will receive a request to provide a billing address which will then be stored in your customer account and also used for future orders.
 You also have the option of giving us your telephone number so that we can contact you if there are any queries on your order or to arrange delivery.
 During the ordering process you will always have the option of changing or adding to your details.

 2. Ordering without a customer account.

 You can of course also use the online shop without having a customer account.
-In this case, please enter the information needed to process your order while you are placing that order (title, first and last name, postal address, date of birth, email address and additionally your telephone number if you wish) and send this information directly to AYMUSE as part of the ordering process.
+In this case, please enter the information needed to process your order while you are placing that order (title, first and last name, postal address, date of birth, email address and additionally your telephone number if you wish) and send this information directly to AYMUSE KG as part of the ordering process.